martinwells/objects.js/README.md

  we felt was the best of the javascript class systems (thanks to Prototype and class.js/Javascript MVC) and tweaked a few things.
-* Pooling - garbage collection is a pain for a high-performance game, so rather than implementing it sporadically,
+* Pooling - garbage collection is a pain for a high-performance game, so rather than implementing it sporadically, we built a way to easily pool any class.
 * Linked Lists - we needed a way of storing game objects in a super-fast way, so we included a high-speed linked list.
 * We included some other tools, like a simple performance measurement, Tim Down's awesome hashtable and a device lookup for some general game shimming.